Carmer/css/css_quiz.md

 2. What is the term for the other elements?

-3. Which of the following can be applied to an inline element?
+3. If the following four attributes were applied to an inline element, which (if any) would have an effect?
   ```
   position: relative;
   background-color: red;